conholdate/conholdate-blog-content/Conholdate.Total/2022-03-21-merge-jpg-images-into-pdf-using-csharp/index.md

 In this article, we have learned how to:
   * save JPG image as a PDF document in C#;
-  * insert image in a PDF document programmatically;
+  * insert an image in a PDF document programmatically;
   * combine multiple images in a PDF document.

-Besides, you can learn more about Aspose.Email for C# API using the [documentation][18].
+Besides, you can learn more about Aspose.Imaging for .NET API using the [documentation][18].
 In case of any ambiguity, please feel free to contact us on the [forum][19].

 ## See Also